johschmitz/blender-driving-scenario-creator/README.md

 # How to develop

-For development of the addon the [Blender VS Code extension](https://github.com/JacquesLucke/blender_vscode) is very recommendable.
+For development of the add-on the [Blender VS Code extension](https://github.com/JacquesLucke/blender_vscode) is very recommendable.
 It allows hot reloading and rapid iterations.